mertcanozdemir/mertcanozdemir.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a highly motivated biomedical engineer with six years of experience in the field, with a strong focus on research and development.
-With a passion for applying engineering principles to solve healthcare problems, I have a proven track record of developing innovative solutions to improve patient outcomes.

-I am skilled in various key areas, including medical device design and development, and extensive experience in research and development, having worked on several projects resulting in patents and published papers.
-I can approach problems with a creative and analytical mindset and my dedication to developing effective and efficient solutions.

-My strengths include attention to detail, strong analytical skills, and the ability to work effectively independently and as part of a team.
-I am a skilled communicator and collaborator and enjoy working with colleagues and stakeholders to achieve shared goals.

-I am excited to bring my skills and experience in research and development to new challenges and opportunities in biomedical engineering.
+I'm a biomedical engineer, super motivated and with 6 years of experience.
+I'm all about research and development, and I love using engineering principles to solve healthcare problems.
+I'm proud to say I've developed some really innovative solutions that have improved patient outcomes.
+My areas of expertise are medical device design and development, and I've worked on some pretty cool projects that ended up with patents and published papers.
+When it comes to problem-solving, I like to think outside the box and bring my analytical skills to the table.
+I'm all about finding effective and efficient solutions.
+I pay attention to every little detail and am great at working both independently and as part of a team.
+I'm a great communicator and collaborator and love working with colleagues and stakeholders to achieve shared goals.
+I'm excited to keep applying my skills to new challenges and opportunities in biomedical engineering, it's my favorite thing to do!
 My favorite [subreddit](https://www.reddit.com/r/veYakinEvren/).